ninckblokje/ninckblokje.github.io/_posts/2016-03-08-oraclejet-chrome-extension.md

 Oracle has also written its own components and added them to Oracle JET.

 ## Chrome app vs Chrome extension
 I wanted to package Oracle JET as a Chrome packaged app, however I ran into some problems.
-So I decided to first start with a Chrome extension and later on try again on the packaged app.
-The permission model of a packaged app and an extension differs somewhat, which causes some problems with Oracle JET.
+So I decided to first start with a Chrome extension and later try again packaging Oracle JET as a packaged app.
+The permission model of a packaged app and an extension differ somewhat, which causes some problems with Oracle JET.
+More on Chrome permissions further on.

 ## Building the Chrome extension
 It is actualy quite easy to package Oracle JET as a Chrome extension!
 The following is required: